phoenixframework/phoenix/bonus_guides/I_sending_email.md

 Sending email from a Phoenix application is really easy.
-Before we begin, we'll need an account with mailgun.com - we won't actually be able to send mail without it.
+Before we begin, we'll need an account with Mailgun - we won't actually be able to send mail without it.
 Once we have an account, though, the rest will be straightforward.

-In order to sign up for a mailgun.com account, just head over to `http://www.mailgun.com/`, click on the "sign up" link, and fill out the form.
+First, [sign up at Mailgun](https://mailgun.com/signup).
 They have a generous number of free emails per month, so we can get going with a free account.

 Once we have an account, we'll get a sandbox through which we can send mail.
-The url of that sandbox will be our domain unless we choose to create a custom one through mailgun.com.
+The url of that sandbox will be our domain unless we choose to create a custom one through Mailgun.

 Now that we have an account, we'll need to add `mailgun` as a dependency to our project.
 We'll do that in the `deps/0` function in `mix.exs`.